Seattle Opera lays off 24 people, citing ongoing pandemic challenges

 As part of its reorganization, Seattle Opera is combining into one department its costume shop and its hair and makeup studio.
 The company has also slashed its budget for this 2020-21 fiscal year, setting it at $12 million — about half of its budget in pre-pandemic times.

-Although concert halls and theaters are now allowed to open at 25% capacity or 200 people (whichever is less) in counties, such as King, in Phase 2 of Gov. Jay Inslee’s current reopening plan, Seattle Opera isn’t immediately returning to live performances before audiences at McCaw Hall.
+Although concert halls and theaters are now allowed to open at 25% capacity or 200 people (whichever is less) in counties in Phase 2 of Gov. Jay Inslee’s current reopening plan, such as King, Seattle Opera isn’t immediately returning to live performances before audiences at McCaw Hall.

 “We are in discussions with McCaw Hall about when they will allow activity as we intend to return to performances there when permissible,” said Jane Repensek, Seattle Opera’s chief financial officer.